KDE/documentation-docs-krita-org/reference_manual/tools/fill.rst

         Labels Used
             Select the color labels of the layers that should be used as reference.

 Drag-Fill Mode
     .. versionadded:: 5.1

     Select what should happen when one clicks and drags the pointer on the canvas.

+    Do not use
+        With this option selected, dragging won't fill additional regions, only the one where the user first clicked.
     Fill Regions of Any Color
         With this option selected, the tool will fill any region along the path described by the pointer while dragging, regardless of its color.
     Fill Regions of Similar Colors
         With this option selected, the tool will fill the regions along path described by the pointer while dragging that have the same color as the first region filled.